gohugoio/hugo/content/content-management/multilingual.md

 {{ end }}
 {{< /code >}}

 The above can be put in a `partial` (i.e., inside `layouts/partials/`) and included in any template, be it for a [single content page][contenttemplate] or the [homepage][].
-It will not print anything if there are no translations for a given page, or if there are translations---in the case of the homepage, section listing, etc.---a site with only render one language.
+It will not print anything if there are no translations for a given page.

 The above also uses the [`i18n` function][i18func] described in the next section.